egpbos/GREEN/collection_of_ideas.md

 * Promote using trains:
     * https://www.happyrail.com/en/business
     * https://www.treinreiswinkel.nl/zakelijk
+    * Rule (of thumb): if there's a train ride of less than 6 hours to your destination, then always use that (or be forced to explain why it's not possible).

 ## Commuting
 * Reflect on necessity of weekly travelling to PI location.
 A two monthly sprint may be much more efficient.